 There are many reasons to separate oil from waste streams.
-In some cases, it can be the recovery of oil and solids.
-Ellis’ performance proven oil water separators are made with the highest quality at our own manufacturing facilities.
+Recovering oils from waste streams can be used as a bi-product or another revenue stream if the oils have value.
+De-watering the waste stream can also lead to reduced waste hauling charges or even allow them to be land applied.
+Ellis’s performance-proven oil water separators are made with the highest quality at our own manufacturing facilities.
 No matter what the application, there is a world of liquids and solids to be separated.

 The Ellis Oil Water Separator (OWS) has been engineered to deliver the best quality separation at lowest O&M cost.
 The OWS has been engineered with no moving parts.
 Operating and Maintenance costs are minimized while efficiency is maximized with a simplistic design.
 Other technologies can be expensive, noisy, energy consumptive, and unreliable.
 Designed to API 421 and 620 standards, Ellis engineers will work to select the best model and materials of construction to maximize oil separation.